 - There weren’t a lot of negative reviews for this steam cleaner among the users we surveyed, but some did complain about the machine being too big for simple cleaning needs.

 - Some bigger attachments like the brushes have worn down faster than expected.

-- A bit more expensive than similar offerings in this class, however it is also our top pick so is likely worth the extra expensive.
+- A bit more expensive than similar offerings in this class, however, it is also our top pick so is likely worth the extra expense.